-We recently introduced a new version of the RES-Q-VAC with the addition of a portable LED white light, which attaches to the canister assembly.
+We introduced a version of the RES-Q-VAC with the addition of a portable LED white light, which attaches to the canister assembly.
 The light is fully malleable and can direct light during operations when lighting is poor or at night.
-We have our latest version of the RES-Q-VAC called Ultra which contains all of our latest enhancements.
-We have begun marketing the RES-Q-VAC UTRA both domestically and with a distributor in Italy.
+We are marketing a hospital version our latest version of the RES-Q-VAC which contains all of our latest enhancements.

-A critical component and advantage of the RES-Q-VAC ULTRA is the Full Stop Protection, (FSP) a recently patented filtering system that both prevents leakage and over-flow of the aspirated fluids, even at full capacity, and traps all air and fluid borne pathogens and potentially infectious materials within the sealable container.
+A critical component and advantage of the RES-Q-VAC is the availability of Full Stop Protection(R) (FSP), a patented filtering system that both prevents leakage and over-flow of the aspirated fluids, even at full capacity, and traps all air and fluid borne pathogens and potentially infectious materials within the sealable container.
 This protects users from potential exposure to disease and contamination.
-The Full Stop Protection meets the requirement of the Occupational Safety and Health Administration.
+Full Stop Protection meets the requirement of the Occupational Safety and Health Administration.
 The Company has received a letter from OSHA confirming that the RES-Q-VAC with the Full Stop Protection falls under the engineering controls of the Blood Borne Pathogen regulation and that the product's use would fulfill the regulatory requirements.